AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 the MPI codes will also use math libs, makes sense to pick a toolchain that provides all at once.

+For basic use of MPI programs, you usually need the ``-n`` option to specify the number of MPI threads.

 Loading module::

   module load openmpi  # GCC + OpenMPI